TheMaaziPan/query-fan-out-analyser/replit.md

 - **Primary Database**: PostgreSQL with the following schema:
   - `users` table for user authentication
   - `analyses` table for storing analysis results with JSONB fields for complex data
+- **Database Integration**: DatabaseStorage class using Drizzle ORM for type-safe operations
 - **Session Storage**: PostgreSQL session store using connect-pg-simple
-- **In-Memory Fallback**: MemStorage class for development/testing scenarios

 ## Key Components